A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Applications

 Here the radius of the smaller ball has been chosen so that it is included in a ball which satisfies the assumption of Lemma \ref{lem:afHI}, so that a Harnack-type inequality for $a_f$ is valid on that ball.
-Note that the factor $\sqrt{\pi}$ appears since Lemma \ref{lem:afHI} has been formulated for the Kor\'{a}nyi distance.
-The latter is bi-Lipschitz equivalent to the sub-Riemannian distance, but the value of the constant $\lambda$ in the assumption changes accordingly (see \eqref{eq:comp_metric}).
-Note that also the precise value of the constant $C$ in Lemma \ref{lem:afHI} will change since we compute $a_f$ with respect to $d_s$ rather than $d_{\mathbb{H}^1}$, yet this plays no role in the following.
+(Note that the constants given by Lemma \ref{lem:afHI} depend on the choice of the metric $d=d_s$).

 Consider now $z\in B_{\varrho}(x,r)$.
 By definition,